-Furthermore, hard drives aren’t meant to be repaired–not like your car, or your refrigerator.
-When a hard drive breaks down, you’re meant to buy a new one.
-The data you’ve stored on it, however, is important, far more important than the drive itself, and that is what you need brought back to life–that’s where we come in.
+Furthermore, hard drives aren't meant to be fixed--not like your car, or a home appliance.
+When a hard drive breaks down, you're meant to buy a new one.
+The data you've stored on it, however, is important, far more important than the drive itself, and that is what you need to have brought back to life--and that's where we come in.

 This is a common question we hear from clients.
 As it happens, a repaired hard drive will not work like new.

 Unlike your car, or your refrigerator, or your television, hard drives aren’t actually meant to be repaired.
 One exception is when hard drive manufacturers will take faulty hard drives (in many cases, drives that failed while under warranty and were sent back), wipe, repair, and recalibrate them, and sell them as recertified hard drives only if they pass stringent QA testing.